TheEconomist/big-mac-data/README.md

 Congratulations, you can run R in Jupyter.

-### Install tidyverse, data.table, countrycode
+### Install tidyverse and data.table

 Finally, our R script uses a few R packages you’ll need to install.
-The [tidyverse][tidyverse] is a collection of useful packages for data science work in R. [Data.table][data.table] is a complicated but extremely useful alternative to R’s standard data frames for storing and manipulating data. countrycode is a simple function for converting between different systems for encoding countries.
+The [tidyverse][tidyverse] is a collection of useful packages for data science work in R. [Data.table][data.table] is a complicated but extremely useful alternative to R’s standard data frames for storing and manipulating data.
 At the R prompt from above, run:

 ```
-> install.packages('tidyverse','data.table','countrycode')
+> install.packages('tidyverse','data.table')
 ```

 You’re all set.